jared2183/AERO/README.md

-AETP - Additive Eulerian Toolpath Planner
+AETP - Automated Eulerian Route Optimization
 ======

 ### An end to manually programmning direct ink write toolpaths

-AETP is a toolpath planner which uses graph theory and the basic rules of direct ink to determine an optimal print path using specified filament locations.
+AERO is a toolpath planner which uses graph theory and the basic rules of direct ink to determine an optimal print path using specified filament locations.

 TODO
 ----